-Any person who is to import any scheduled P&FM above the exemption quantities is required to obtain an import licence from SCDF.
+Any person who is to import any regulated P&FM (including scheduled chemical) above the exemption quantities is required to obtain an import licence from SCDF.

 The rationale of regulating import of P&FM is due to the followings:

-- Enhance the security control; accountability and traceability on movement of P&FM passing through Singapore's borders; and
+- Enhance the accountability and traceability on movement of P&FM passing through Singapore's borders; and

-- Ensure that the importer has a licensed premises to store the P&FM comply with fire safety requirements before the goods can be imported and stored there
+- Ensure that the importer has a licensed premises to store the P&FM before the goods can be imported and stored there

 Processing Of P&FM Import Licence (Auto Approval)